 LOCATION 1) Where would your ideal college be located (check one)?
-In-state Out-of-state Either 2) How important is location to you (check one)?
-Very Important Important Not Important TYPE OF SCHOOL 3) In what kind of setting would your ideal college be (check one)?
-Rural Suburban Urban 4) How important is setting to you (check one)?
-Very Important Important Not Important 5) How big would your ideal college be (check one)?
+In-state Out-of-state Either 2) How important is location to ye ou (check one)?
+Very Important Important Not Important TYPE OF SCHOOL 3) In what kind of setting would y our ideal college be (check one) ?
+Rural Suburban Urban Virtual or Online 4) How important is setting to you (check one)?
+Very Important Important Not Important 5) How big would your ideal colle ege be (check one)?
 Large >10,000 Medium 5,000-10,000 Small < 5,000 6) How important is college size to you (check one)?
 Very Important Important Not Important SUPPORT SERVICES 7) What services would be available on your ideal campus (check all that apply)?
 Tutoring Minority Student Services Academic Support Services Career Counseling Employment Services Disability Services Continued on next page.

 SUPPORT SERVICES (CONT.)

-What other things are important to you at your ideal college?
-THINGS TO CONSIDER: • What do you want to major in? • Is the campus co-ed or single gender? • Is the campus diverse?
-YES NO • Do the majority of students live on-campus or are they commuters?
+What other things are important to you through your ideal college?
+THINGS TO CONSIDER:

+- What do you want to major in? - Is the campus co-ed 🗌 or single gender 🔄 ?
+Is the campus diverse?
+YES 🗌 NO 🗌 - Do the majority of students live on-campus 🗌 or are they commuters 🗌 ?

 Use the space below to identify any other characteristics your ideal college would have.

+ACAC recommends you utilize one of the college research websites mentioned on page 5 or chat with your school counselor for additional resources.

+MATCH - YOUR ACADEMIC RECORD

+ACADEMICS

-ACAC recommends you create a free profile at NRCCUA's MyOptions (myoptions.org) or chat with your school counselor for additional resources.
-MATCH - YOUR ACADEMIC RECORD ACADEMICS If you don't know some of this info ormation, check with your sch ool counselor!
-My grade point average is: My SAT Math score is: My SAT Reading score is: My ACT Composite score is: My SAT Writing score is: By graduation, how many years of English the following classes will you Science Math L Art Social Studies Foriegn Lanuage History Electives ACAC COLLEGE RESEAR CH WORKSHEET
+If you don't know some of this information, check with your school counselor!

+My grade point average is: My SAT Math score is: My ACT Composite score is: My SAT Reading score is: My SAT Writing score is:

-ACT Center for Equity in Learning
+By graduation, how many years of the following classes will you have taken?

+English Science

+Math Art

+Social Studies History

+Foriegn Lanuage Electives